TOAST-DOCS/Container-Kubernetes/en/user-guide.md

   availability: kr-pub-a
 ```

-Create the storage class and confirm.
+Create the storage class and check that it has been created.

 ```
 $ kubectl apply -f storage_class.yaml